The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 We recommend that you get in touch with our team at Rehab 4 Addiction for more exact prices that can be tailored to your specifications.

-The majority of rehab centres in Woking offer comprehensive treatment programmes that range in length between 30, 60 and 90 days.
+The majority of rehab centres in Woking offer comprehensive drug & alcohol rehab & treatment programmes that range in length between 30, 60 & 90 days.

-Some people merely choose to attend rehab to undergo a medically-assisted withdrawal, and these programmes are usually between 7 and 10 days long depending on the type of substance and the severity of the addiction.
+Some people merely choose to attend rehab facilities to undergo a medically-assisted withdrawal, and these inpatient programmes typically last between 7 and 10 days depending on the type of substance and the severity of the addiction.

-The most effective programmes are usually no shorter than 30 days as this allows time to tackle both the physical and psychological aspects of the addiction.
+The most effective rehabilitation programme is usually no shorter than 30 days as this allows time to tackle both physical and psychological addiction aspects.

 Your medical team will decide on the recommended length of your stay as part of the admissions process and will take your budget and other lifestyle responsibilities into account.